What is chronic kidney disease (CKD)?

 Even with the right treatments, CKD can get worse over time.
 You need to have regular checkups so your doctor can check your kidney function.

 If your kidneys stop working, you have kidney failure.
-This happens when waste builds up in your body and poisons your blood.
+This can cause waste to build up in your body and poison your blood.
 It can cause vomiting, weakness, confusion, and coma.
 Kidney failure is treated with dialysis.
 A special machine filters your blood to remove the waste build-up.
 Dialysis may be done in a clinic or hospital setting.
 Some dialysis machines are small enough to strap to your body and use at home.